-It’s estimated that half of all American adults attempt to lose weight every year.
+Studies show that over half of adult Americans try to lose weight every year.

-The good news is that many different types of exercises can be done from aerobic training to yoga.
-With a little planning, it’s possible to make exercise fun and an achievable goal for you.
+The good news is that many different types of exercises can be done, from aerobic training to yoga.
+With a bit of planning, it’s possible to exercise fun and an achievable goal for you.

-Walking is one of the simplest forms of exercise and a fantastic way to get into shape without expensive gym membership fees.
+Walking can be one of the easiest ways to exercise and a fantastic way to get into shape without expensive gym membership fees.

-I was not very enthusiastic about walking when I first started, but after a few weeks of doing it every day, it was an enjoyable activity.
+I was not very enthusiastic about walking when I first started, but it was an enjoyable activity after a few weeks of doing it every day.
 I enjoyed it so much that I added a new activity to my fitness regimen: interval training.

 Interval training can be done almost anywhere, even in the comfort of your own home.
-It’s a series of exercises that are done one after the other at a faster pace for a specified period of time.
+It’s a series of exercises done one after the other faster for a specified period of time.

-By combining walking and interval training, you can reach an increase in fitness level and lose weight quickly.
-This combination can be done with any walking session, you can also work on increasing your stamina while burning fat or build up your endurance with interval training.
-As your fitness level increases, so will the intensity of your exercise.
+By combining walking and interval training, you can increase your fitness level and lose weight quickly.
+Combining walking and interval training sessions can also increase your stamina while burning fat or building up your endurance.
+As you improve your fitness level, so will the intensity of your exercise.

 Walking Intervals can be done anytime of the day or at any time during the day, provided you have the time.
 These exercises are done for 5 minutes and must be done every day, plus an extra 5 minutes at the end of your walking session to help strengthen your muscles.